$\ell_1$-penalized Multinomial Regression: Estimation, inference, and prediction, with an application to risk factor identification for different dementia subtypes: Methods and theories

 and let

 for $j = 1, \ldots, (K-1)p$.
 There are many ways to solve this QP problem.
-For example, we can rewrite it as a standard QP and solve it by any QP solvers.
+For example, we can rewrite it as a standard QP and solve it using any QP solvers.
 For other methods, see the introduction part of \cite{solntsev2015algorithm}.
-Here we solve it by the coordinate descent algorithm in Algorithm \ref{algo: gamma estimation}.
+Here we solve it by the coordinate descent algorithm outlined in Algorithm \ref{algo: gamma estimation}.

-Note that Algorithm \ref{algo: gamma estimation} only shows the procedure to calculate the solution to \eqref{eq: gamma estimation} with one $j$ and one specific $\lambda_j$.
-In practice, we run this algorithm for different $\lambda_j$ choices and iterate from $j=1$ to $j=(K-1)p$.
-Each $\lambda_j$ can be chosen through a cross-validation procedure.
+Note that Algorithm \ref{algo: gamma estimation} only shows the procedure to calculate the solution to \eqref{eq: gamma estimation} for one $j$ and one specific $\lambda_j$.
+In practice, we run this algorithm for different $\lambda_j$ choices and iterate from $j=1$ to $j=(K-1)p$, and the iteration can be parallelized to speed up computation in practice.
+Each $\lambda_j$ can be selected through a cross-validation procedure.